Kp0c/war-crimes-map/README.md

 ## Available functionality
 - Showing a map of Ukraine
   - Map can be resized by the mouse wheel.
 It will zoom into the position of your mouse
-  - Map can be moved by dragging
+  - The Map can be moved by dragging
 - Show events on the map and group them depending on the scale:
   - When it is a small scale, it shows regions
   - When it is a medium scale, it shows districts
   - When it is a large scale, it shows cities
   - **Be aware!** Filters overrides zoom settings.
 So, if you filtered by the city, you will see city-level events, even if you zoomed out.
 Or if you filtered by the region - you will see district-level events, even if you zoomed out.
 But zoom in will work as expected.
-- Show different events in different colors on map
+- Show different events in different colors on the map
-- Load data and map data inside Web Worker, so it will not block the main thread and we can show a spinner while it is loading.
+- Load data and map data inside Web Worker, so it will not block the main thread, and we can show a spinner while it is loading.
 - Show the legend at the bottom of the map
 - Show count of events on the dot with the thousands' space separator
-- Allow to filter events by:
+- Allow filtering events by:
   - crime type
   - region
   - city
-- Make filter fields to work reactive with each other, for example:
+- Make filter fields to work reactively with each other, for example:
   - If you select a region, the city field will be populated with cities from this region
   - If you select a city, the region field will be populated with the region of this city
   - If you select a city, crime type area will be populated with crime types that are present in this city
   - etc.
 - Show how many events are filtered
-- Allow to clear the filter
+- Allow clearing the filter
 - On apply - filter the map
 - List view that shows individual crimes.
 It is limited by `MAX_LIST_RECORDS` records.
 If there are more than `MAX_LIST_RECORDS` records, then we show a text that